ucb-bar/chipyard/docs/Customization/Custom-Core.rst

 Adding a custom core
 ====================

 You may want to integrate a custom RISC-V core into the Chipyard framework.
-This documentation page provides a step-to-step instruction on how to achieve this.
+This documentation page provides step-by-step instructions on how to achieve this.

 .. note::